-On the plains of Skåne, known for its artists and beech forests, Emelie Hill Dittmer has found home as well as work. Österlen Folk High School offers several writing courses, and Emelie is in charge of one of them.
+On the plains of Skåne, known for its artists and beech forests, Emelie Hill Dittmer has found a home as well as work. Österlen Folk High School offers several writing courses, and Emelie is in charge of one of them.

 “To create the course in healing writing was a dream come true for me”, she says.

 The limits of journalism

 For Emelie, writing has always been a lifeline.
 Journaling became a tool for her to understand and process a dysfunctional childhood.
 As a child, she was bullied in school and had to look for friends elsewhere; through ads in magazines, she found pen-pals, and lots of them!
 Emelie spent hours reading and writing letters, her record was fifty letters in one day, she remembers.

 “But something about it felt very limiting.
 There was no time to really listen and no space in the newspaper for the kind of stories I wanted to write.
 It became more and more frustrating not being able to do the work I felt was so important”, Emelie says.